-- As more development pressure occurs, all existing one to four story buildings should redevelop into a larger urban scale. - The method and design of the mass transit system for the corridor could potentially be decided in the transit study.
-The road design needs to be adaptable to allow for different modes of transit and may change. - With the new transit system, the Mayo Bus Circulator that turns around at 12th Avenue should relocate to the new transit stops similar to the proposal in the DMC Plans - The specific land use should follow the 2nd Street Framework Plan that has been adopted, but should potentially have an increase in density and intensity - Projected traffic counts dictate that there should be a need to keep two lanes in each direction, whether some of the lanes are transit only should be decided in the Transit Circulation Study - The right of way between 14th and 11th Avenue is proposed to be increased from 66' to 100' by getting an additional 17' on both sides of 2nd Street.
+- As development occurs over time, the height of new buildings should respond to the context of the area, including St. Marys Hospital to the south and the residential neighborhood to the north. - The transit system is currently being studied and the final recommendations may impact the final design of the street. - When the new transit system is in place, the Mayo Bus Circulator that turns around at 12th Avenue could potentially relocate to the new transit stops similar to the proposal in the DMC Plans. - The specific land use should follow the 2nd Street Framework Plan that has been adopted, but could potentially have an increase in density and intensity. - Projected traffic counts dictate that there should be a need to keep two lanes in each direction; whether some of the lanes are transit only should be decided in the Transit Circulation Study. - In order to fulfill the vision of a vibrant public realm with a healthy and active business district, a 25' pedestrian zone is recommended along the north side of 2nd St. SW.